better-internet/radworks-docs/docs/radicle.md

 to collaborate on code without relying on trusted intermediaries.
 Radicle was designed to provide similar functionality to centralized code collaboration platforms — or "forges" — while retaining Git’s peer-to-peer nature, building on what made distributed version control so powerful in the first place.

 Read more about our [vision for decentralized code collaboration](https://radicle.xyz/blog/towards-decentralized-code-collaboration.html).

-Radicle also features an [*opt-in* Ethereum integration](https://radicle.xyz/blog/integrating-with-ethereum.html) for unique global names, decentralized organizations, and protocols that help maintainers sustain their open-source work.
+Radicle is also [Drips](https://www.drips.network/), an Ethereum protocol for generating recurring income with subscriptions and NFT memberships.
+Drips helps you create a circular funding network by dripping funds to your favorite creators and dedicating a percentage of your incoming drips to others.

 ## How do I use Radicle?